CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts.md

 You can use the environment variable `$LOCAL_SCRATCH` in your batch job scripts to access the local storage on each node.

+!!!
+Note
+    The local storage is wiped after the job has finished, so move any data you want to keep to the shared disk area.

 ### GPUs